vanallenlab/moalmanac/docs/description-of-outputs.md

 Filename suffix: `.log`

 A timestamped log of inputs provided, configuration variables set, and what happens step-by-step as moalmanac.py is running.
+Environment metadata is recorded at the start of each run, including the Python version and the installed versions of direct dependencies.

 ### Actionable